itay-cyber/the-apocalypse/README.md

 # the-apocalypse
 The apocalypse.
-A weird embed to troll
+A weird embed to troll.
+Im verry bored :(